raaamonnn/GSS/README.md

 ## 📞 Contact Information

 - **Phone**: 949.235.8720
-- **Email**: info@premier-soccertraining.com
+- **Email**: info@gss.com
 - **Location**: Orange County, CA

 ## 📄 License

-This project is a recreation of the Premier Soccer Training website for educational purposes.
+This project is a recreation of the GSS website for educational purposes.

 ## 🤝 Contributing